DelphiWorlds/Codex/README.md

 Change history:

+v1.2.3 (December 23rd, 2019) - NOTE: This release is for Delphi 10.3.x ONLY

+* Fixed Build Jar function so that packages with a prefix of other than com will build successfully
+* Fixed Editor Tabs On Left option so that it can be turned off
+* Fixed theming of Android options dialog

 v1.2.2 (December 1st, 2019) - NOTE: This release is for Delphi 10.3.x ONLY

 * Fixed reliability of editor tabs on the left side